christianalfoni/impact/docs/02_Understanding_The_Design.md

 - We can not lazy load the slices without managing the state of the promise
 - We are manually disposing

-To solve these things we could look even closer at React and take advantage of very well known concept... **hooks**:
+To solve these things we could look even closer at React and take advantage of very well known concept... **hooks**.
+What if we could make our stores compose just like hooks?

 ```ts
 function useHome() {